-(2) Mr. Style was granted 500 restricted preferred units in OneWater LLC on March 9, 2015 and 2,500 Class B Units in OneWater LLC on March 1, 2017.
-As of September 30, 2019, Mr. Style held 300 unvested restricted preferred units and 313 vested Class B Units (and no unvested Class B Units) which are, as described above under "-Narrative to Summary Compensation Table-Long Term Incentive Compensation," similar to stock options.
-The unvested restricted preferred units will become 100% vested upon the completion of this offering and convert into 17,414 OneWater LLC Units
+(2) Amount includes (i) \$18,000 in connection with Mr. Style's services on the board and (ii) \$238,461 in connection with Mr. Style's role as interim Chief Financial Officer when he was an employee of OneWater LLC.
+Mr. Style served as our interim Chief Financial Officer in fiscal year 2018 until his replacement by Mr. Ezzell on February 19, 2018.
+Mr. Style was granted 500 restricted preferred units in OneWater LLC on March 9, 2015 and 2,500 Class B Units in OneWater LLC on March 1, 2017.
+As of September 30, 2018, Mr. Style held 300 unvested restricted preferred units and 313 vested Class B Units (and no unvested Class B Units) which are, as described above under "-Narrative to Summary Compensation Table-Long Term Incentive Compensation," similar to stock options.
+The unvested restricted preferred units will become 100% vested upon the completion of this offering.